petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 ![](imgs/01-remote-root.png)

-"We're just going to have to black bag them" Barbie said, frustrated by her lack of progress on the contract.
+"We're just going to have to black bag them."
+Barbie said, frustrated by her lack of progress on the contract.
 Dismayed, her client Brian pleaded "But you're the hacking goddess!"
-Barbie replied flatly "My gender has nothing to do with whether or not it's possible to remote root an OpenBSD box with no ports open", making a mental note to talk to her PR firm about combating unrealistic expectations.
+Barbie replied flatly "My gender has nothing to do with whether or not it's possible to remote root an OpenBSD box with no ports open.", making a mental note to talk to her PR firm about combating unrealistic expectations.